How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 Can you build muscle after menopause?

-Yes - absolutely.
-With proper strength training and protein intake, women can build and maintain muscle well into their 60s and beyond.
+Yes - absolutely and unequivocally.
+With consistent strength training and adequate protein intake, women can build and maintain muscle well into their 60s and 70s.
+The research on this is clear.
+It takes longer than it did in your 30s, and consistency matters more than intensity, but it absolutely happens.

 Why do I feel more tired after workouts now?